 Thanks in advance and have a nice week!

-One of the most popular ways to build links for your eCommerce store is to simply reach out to bloggers and let them review your products.
+Another strategy is to simply reach out to bloggers and let them review your products.

 To make this strategy work, you need to follow these steps:

-Step 1: Find the right blogs – not all blogs will be a great fit for you.
+Not all blogs will be a great fit for you.
 You want to:

 - Build relevant links to your site only on websites that write about similar topics.